node-hid/node-hid/README.md

 ```
 git clone https://github.com/node-hid/node-hid.git
 cd node-hid                                        # must change into node-hid directory
+npm run prepublish                                 # get the needed hidapi submodule
 npm install --build-from-source                    # rebuilds the module with C code
 node ./src/show-devices.js
 ```

-You will likely see some warnings from the C compiler as it compiles [hidapi](https://github.com/signal11/hidapi) (the underlying C library `node-hid` uses).
+You will see some warnings from the C compiler as it compiles [hidapi](https://github.com/signal11/hidapi) (the underlying C library `node-hid` uses).
 This is expected.